patmccarthy1/computer-vision-pattern-recognition/README.md

-#  Computer Vision and Pattern Recognition Coursework 1
+#  Computer Vision Coursework

-Computer vision and pattern recognition algorithms written for the module 'Computer Vision & Pattern Recognition' in Imperial EEE.
+Computer vision algorithms written for the module 'Computer Vision & Pattern Recognition' in Imperial EEE.

 ## Task 1: Collect Data
 1. Collect a sequence of 5-10 pictures (we call it FD) with and without the object in the grid.
 Change the camera position between pictures.